Biosolverr/ai-escrow/docs/FLOW.md

 runs the arbitration function across **multiple validator nodes simultaneously**.
 Each validator:

-1. Executes `gl.get_webpage(url)` to fetch the deliverable
+1. Executes `gl.nondet.web.render(url, mode='text')` to fetch the deliverable
-2. Executes `gl.exec_prompt(prompt)` to call the LLM
+2. Executes `gl.nondet.exec_prompt(prompt)` to call the LLM
 3. Returns its result

-The **Equivalence Principle** then kicks in:
+The **Equivalence Principle** then kicks in via `gl.eq_principle.strict_eq()`:
-- Validators don't need to produce byte-identical results
-- They need to produce *equivalent* results (same APPROVED/PARTIAL/REJECTED)
-- If validators disagree beyond the equivalence threshold, the transaction is re-evaluated
+- The leader and every validator each reduce their raw LLM answer down to one of three canonical strings (`approved`/`partial`/`rejected`) *before* comparison — so wording differences ("Approved." vs "APPROVED") never matter, only the final category does
+- Validators must match that canonical string exactly; a mismatch is a genuine disagreement about the outcome, handled by the network's normal consensus/appeal process, not by a local voting trick inside the contract
-- This gives us deterministic outcomes from non-deterministic LLM calls
+- This gives us deterministic on-chain outcomes from non-deterministic LLM calls, without paying for redundant local re-sampling

 ## Security Considerations